lbugnet/FLIPER/README.md

-# FLIPER SURFACE GRAVITY and NUMAX ESTIMATION
+# FLIPER SURFACE GRAVITY and NUMAX estimation

 This python code is made for the estimation of surface gravity of Kepler Solar-type oscillating targets with 0.1 < logg < 4.5 dex.